Location Scout Services

 What types of filming locations are available in Belgium?

-Belgium offers a rich variety of filming locations including the medieval canals and squares of Bruges and Ghent, Art Nouveau and Art Deco architecture in Brussels, the diamond district and port of Antwerp, the forested Ardennes hills, and the 67km North Sea coastline.
-Belgium's compact size means you can reach any location within two hours, and its architecture can double for many other European cities.
+Here is the breakdown.
+Belgium gives a rich variety of filming locations including the medieval canals and squares of Bruges and Ghent, Art Nouveau and Art Deco build style in Brussels, the diamond district and port of Antwerp, the forested Ardennes hills, and the 67km North Sea coastline.
+Belgium's compact size means you can reach any location within two hours.
+Its build style can double for many other European cities.

 What permits are required for location filming in Belgium?

-Permit requirements vary by region and municipality.
+Permit needs differ by region and municipality.
 Brussels, Flanders, and Wallonia each have their own film commission and heritage authority.
-Filming at the Grand-Place requires City of Brussels permits.
-Bruges Old Town has strict equipment and crew size limits.
-Drone operations require BCAA authorization with EU certification.
-Screen.brussels, Flanders Image, and Wallimage can facilitate permit applications.
+Filming at the Grand-Place needs City of Brussels permits.
+Bruges Old Town has strict gear and crew size limits.
+Drone operations need BCAA sign-off with EU certification.
+Screen.brussels, Flanders Image, and Wallimage can help permit applications.

 How much do filming locations cost in Belgium?

-Location fees in Belgium vary by municipality and site type.
-Public space permits are generally affordable through municipal film offices.
+Here is what that looks like on the ground.
+Location fees in Belgium differ by municipality and site type.
+Public space permits are mostly affordable through city film offices.
 Private locations and heritage sites negotiate fees individually.
-The Belgian Tax Shelter provides up to 42% in effective incentives, making Belgium one of Europe's most cost-competitive filming destinations for qualifying productions.
+The Belgian Tax Shelter gives up to 42% in effective incentives, making Belgium one of Europe's most cost-competitive filming destinations for qualifying shoots.

 How do you match a location scout to my production?